CP-Unibo/sunny-cp/README.md

 To install sunny-cp it is possible to use [Docker](https://www.docker.com) available for the majority of the operating systems.
-It can then be used by simply sending a post request to the server deployed by using docker (for a local installation of sunny-cp please see the Local Installation section below).
+It can then be used by simply sending a post request to the server deployed by using docker (for a local installation of sunny-cp please see the Manual Installation section below).

 The Docker image is availabe in Docker Hub.
 To install it please run the following commands.